kiwialec/fast-adblock-detector/readme.md

         console.log({hasAdBlocker})
     })
     .catch(function(error){
         // An error occurred.
-Check error.timeout to see if it timed out })
+        console.log("There was an error")
+    })
 </script>
 ```